antronerds/r2-training-courses/docs/VAGABOND_interim_course_R2_day1.md

 ### Finding Correlating genes

 Many approaches have been conducted to target the MYCN gene, historically  as a transcription factor MYCN has been regarded as "undrugable".
-A way to identify downstream targets of MYCN which are possible drugable  is to find genes which show the same expression pattern is use the find correlating genes with a single gene analysis.
+A way to identify downstream targets of MYCN which are possible drugable  is to find genes which show the same expression pattern, is the find correlating genes with a single gene analysis module.

 - In the main menu select in box 3 "Find Correlating genes with a single gene" and click next.
 Provide the mycn gene and click the reporter.
 In the corr cut-off field , change <span style="color: red">**0.05 to 0.01**</span>. and click submit.
-- In the next screen a table is generated splitted in a significant and negative and positive correlating genes.
+- In the next screen a table is generated; splitted in a significant negative and positive correlating gene table.

 ---------